jeffpar/pcjs.v1/tests/pc/vga/README.md

 JSON-encoded disk image containing all the files in that directory (including any subdirectories).

 Since the contents of this directory will probably be in flux for a while, I've opted for this approach.
-Once things settle down, I'll generate a JSON-encoded disk image containing a snapshot of this directory.
+Once things settle down, I'll generate a JSON-encoded disk image containing a snapshot of this directory, like so:

+	diskdump --dir=. --format=img --output=TESTVGA.img

+One advantage of using the PCjs [DiskDump](/modules/diskdump/) module is that it automatically converts linefeeds in known text files (including ASM files) into DOS-compatible CR/LF sequences.

 I've updated a [Compaq DeskPro 386 Machine](/devices/pc/machine/compaq/deskpro386/vga/2048kb/) to use the [Library](/disks/pc/library.xml) disk collection and automatically load the above disk: